Spider-Man 3 (video game): PlayStation 2, Wii, PlayStation Portable and Nintendo DS

 After an assignment from Jameson leads Spider-Man to encounter a vampire, he defeats the creature and brings it to Connors, who recognizes the vampire as a renowned biochemist Dr. Michael Morbius.
 With Morbius claiming that his wife Shriek was responsible for his transformation, Spider-Man tracks her down and defeats her, but she escapes.
 After battling Shriek's gang, the Waste Tribe, Spider-Man discovers her whereabouts and brings Morbius to her so that she could cure him.
 However, she instead turns Morbius against Spider-Man, who defeats him.
 Shriek then tries to fight Spider-Man herself, but he is able to counter her powers using the symbiote.
 Defeated, Shriek uses her powers to cure Morbius before falling into a coma.
 Spider-Man leaves the unconscious Shriek in Morbius' and Connors' care and departs.

 Later, Peter discovers that Eddie Brock has been masquerading as a black-suited Spider-Man so that he could 'expose' Spider-Man as a criminal and earn a promotion.
 After humiliating Brock as Spider-Man, Peter exposes the scheme and earns the promotion in his place, causing Brock to swear revenge against both Spider-Man and Peter.
 When the public becomes high alert of how lethal Spider-Man progressively become when donning the symbiote suit in his crime fighting career, Spider-Man originally planned to stand down from his prolong use of the suit before spotting Marko robbing an armored van and chases him into the subway, where they fight.
 Unfortunately, Marko is too strong to be defeated, forcing Spider-Man to don the symbiote suit, then ultimately succumbed to its violent intent and unable to remove it.
 Discovering that water is Marko's weakness, Spider-Man bursts open a pipe, releasing water that reduces Marko to mud and washes him away.
 Later that night, the symbiote suit’s influence on Peter made Mary Jane fears it during their date and while he fights crime against a group of robbers in front of her.
 This makes Peter come to his sense to re-learn the symbiote suit’s negative influence on his behavior, and go the nearby church to remove it.
 He is successful thanks to the church bell's sonic vibrations, which weaken the symbiote, but the creature then bonds with Brock, who followed Spider-Man to the church.
 As Venom, Brock, having deduced that Peter is Spider-Man, finds a still-living Marko and blackmails him into helping him kill Spider-Man, threatening to murder his daughter.
 The pair kidnap Mary Jane to lure out Spider-Man, while a recovered Harry comes to his friends' aid.
-Harry rescues Mary Jane and Marko's daughter and helps Spider-Man defeat Marko before Venom kills him.
-Spider-Man ultimately defeats Venom after using sonic vibrations to weaken him, but Brock presumably dies after the symbiote leaves his body.
+Harry rescues Mary Jane and Marko's daughter and helps Spider-Man defeat Marko before Venom kills him by webbing him to one of his bombs and throwing him into Sandman.
+Spider-Man ultimately defeats Venom after using sonic vibrations to weaken him, but Brock dies after the symbiote leaves his body, the symbiote having drained him of his energy and killing him from exhaustion.